conradakunga/Blog/_posts/2025-12-08-how-to-securely-handle-duplicate-json-properties-in-c-net.md

 One of the realities of building software in the modern age is mitigating threats to the **security** and **integrity** of applications.

-This is especially because most modern systems are connected via REST APIs, where data is passed around through `JSON`.
+This is especially because most modern systems are connected via [REST](https://en.wikipedia.org/wiki/REST) APIs, where data is passed around through `JSON`.

-This is an obvious attack vector.
+This is an obvious **attack vector**.

 Take, for example, the following class: